-Additional property and avigation easements will be acquired to the south of the airport boundary to allow for the ability for more tree removal.
+Additional avigation easements will be acquired to the south of the airport boundary to allow for the ability for more tree removal.
 Obstructions currently present within the Runway 03G/21G Transitional Surface will be reduced compared to the existing condition and the conditions presented in Alternative 2 due to the relocation of the runway to the northwest.

-Under Alternative 3 and Alternative 2, land within the Runway 03/21 RPZ will be acquired, and any existing avigation hazard easements will be vacated.
-This will allow the DOT&PF to have full control of future land use and development within the RPZs.
+Under Alternative 3 and Alternative 2, land within the Runway 03RPZ will be acquired and existing avigation hazard easements will also remain in place.
+This will allow the DOT&PF to have full control of future land use and development within the Runway 03 RPZ.
 Similarly, land within the Runway 03G RPZ will be acquired and cleared of obstructions (trees).